 Michel Mes, self-proclaimed ‘Missionary of the Belgian Fries’, started his website Belgianfries.com in 1995.
-At one point he received at least 10 emails a day from inquiring fans, and travelled the world promoting franchise opportunities, while spreading the word about the true Belgian fries, proper tools and techniques, and most importantly, how best to eat them.
+At one point he received at least 10 emails a day from inquiring fans, and traveled the world promoting franchise opportunities, while spreading the word about the true Belgian fries, proper tools and techniques, and most importantly, how best to eat them.

 Your website is an homage to Belgian fries.
 What prompted you?

-As an IT guy more than 15 years ago when the internet was opened for the big public consumption, I needed a subject to practise the new HTML programming language.
+As an IT guy more than 15 years ago when the internet was opened for the big public consumption, I needed a subject to practice the new HTML programming language.
 I chose ‘The Secret Recipe for Belgian Fries’.
 I thought it would be a good idea to promote this great Belgian food and let the world know where ‘French’ fries really come from.
 It was an instant success.
 Everything grew out of proportion from then on.